TheFausap/PA77/README.md

 if FF is 00 the above table is applied.
 If FF is 01 the other possible character is selected or null char.
 If FF is 10 the small letter alphabet is used, the other characters remain the same.

+## Opcodes list

+- LDF AAAA : load the next two words in consecutive memory location starting from AAAA
+- LDI AAAA : load the next word into AAAA
+- MOV DDDD,SSSS : move one word from SSSS to DDDD.
+SSSS is zeroed and the previous content of DDDD is destroyed
+- CPY DDDD,SSSS : copy one word from SSSS to DDDD.
+Previous content of DDDD is destroyed
+- LDX IIII : load the immediate value IIII into R0
+- MVA DDDD,SSSS : move one word from SSSS to DDDD.
+SSSS is zeroed and the new content in DDDD is (SSSS) AND (DDDD)
+- MVO DDDD,SSSS : move one word from SSSS to DDDD.
+SSSS is zeroed and the new content in DDDD is (SSSS) OR (DDDD)
+- MVX DDDD,SSSS : move one word from SSSS to DDDD.
+SSSS is zeroed and the new content in DDDD is (SSSS) XOR (DDDD)
+- NOT AAAA : all bits are inverted at location AAAA
+- MVF DDDD,SSSS : move two words at SSSS,SSSS+1 to DDDD,DDDD+1.
+SSSS is zeroed and the previous content of DDDD is destroyed
+-